Presenting your value to win tenders

 How do you present your value?

-Most suppliers struggle to present their value in an offer document.
-It’s such an intangible object and it can be difficult to measure.
+Most suppliers struggle to present their value in an offer document as it's often an intangible object, and it can be difficult to measure.
 Value can be defined as:

 • A fair return or equivalent in goods, services, or money for something